-Our primary youth initiatives include courses and presentations in high schools and universities on sustainability, leadership and systems thinking.
-We are also developing our Farmers Apprenticeship and promoting youth engagement and intergenerational partnership through writing and policy change efforts.
+Our youth initiatives include courses and presentations in high schools and universities on sustainability, leadership and systems thinking.
+We also engage young people through our iAct Webinars for Sustainability, Farmers Apprenticeship and writing and policy change efforts.

 Sustainability Leadership Courses